 Certification will be offered at the end of all fall sessions.
 However, coaches may invite a participant to take a Certification test at the end of any session if they believe the participant is ready to move on to the next level.

 Download this PDF to see an example of the Certification skills required to pass each levelDownload

 A points-based earning system developed to motivate, inspire, and reward

-Our First Tee participants have the opportunity to earn points by completing tasks prescribed by First Tee Coaches and Staff.
-Participants must be 13 -18 years old, and be registered for at least one Life Skills Experience Session within the designated time period.
+Our First Tee participants can earn points by completing tasks prescribed by First Tee Coaches and Staff.
+Participants must be 12 – 18 years old, and be registered for at least one Life Skills Experience Session within the designated time period.
 The Top 4 participants who have accrued the most points at the end of the school year will be invited to an exclusive golf experience outside of the Greater New Orleans Area.
 Points are awarded as follows:

 *Participant’s point tally will be emailed every 2 weeks in Tuesday’s Talk of The Tee.